mbdavid/LiteDB/README.md

     - target versions: net35, net40 and netstandard

 # Bugs
-- BUG: _id with date never found (milliseconds).
-Test using db.col.update a=5
-- BUG: when query using > or < must use same BsonType

 # Finish review
 - Add more Expression function (see RDLC functions)